-It is so easy when you are struggling with your game to disappear down a technique-driven rabbit hole.
+It’s so easy when you are struggling with your game to disappear down a technique-driven rabbit hole.

 I discussed some key ideas with Graeme about getting back to where he belongs at the top of the golfing tree.

-I’ve been working on some routine stuff the last couple of weeks.
-Something small’s kind of clicked, something I used to do really well years ago.
+“I’ve been working on some routine stuff and something small’s kind of clicked, something I used to do really well years ago.
 I became not so good at it and I’ve tried, I’ve been practising.

-“It’s helping me relax and it’s helping me just stand there and hit nice putts.
+“It’s just a breathing thing and it’s really clicked with me.
+It’s helping me relax and it’s helping me just stand there and hit nice putts.”

 When pushed for more detail, he added:

-Just before I take the putter head away, just a little bit of an out-breath to relax.
+“Just before I take the putter head away, just a little bit of an out-breath to relax.

 “It’s something I used to do very well way back when and it’s amazing how you instinctively get good at things and then you stop being good at things as well.
-That’s cleaned my routines well up on the greens.”
+That’s cleaned up my routines well on the greens.”